-• The effect of a tighter labour market caused by increased oil and gas activity on labour costs, leading to increased substitution of capital for labour and rising labour productivity, or to the demise of low productivity level activities such as fast food outlets (e.g. Tim Horton stores in Fort McMurray) that cannot afford to pay higher wages and a boost to aggregate productivity through a re-allocation level effect (labour market effect);
+- A tighter labour market caused by increased oil and gas activity raises labour costs, leading to increased substitution of capital for labour and rising labour productivity, or to the demise of low productivity level activities such as fast food outlets (e.g., Tim Horton stores in Fort McMurray) that cannot afford to pay higher wages and a boost to aggregate productivity through a re-allocation level effect; - Knowledge spillovers from the oil and gas sector to other sectors through demonstration effects whereby non-oil and -gas firms adopt the technological and organizational best practices of the leading oil and gas sector, through the movement of skilled workers from the oil and gas sector to other sectors;

-- Knowledge spillovers from the oil and gas sector to other sectors through demonstration effects whereby non-oil and gas firms adopt the technological and organizational best practices of the leading oil and gas sector, through the movement of skilled workers from the oil and gas sector to other sectors (labour market effect); - Increased human capital investment due to the higher returns in skilled occupations in the oil and gas sector and in other sectors benefiting from increased economic activity of the oil and gas sector (human capital accumulation); - Creation of an innovation cluster around the oil and gas sector, leading to productivity advances in ancillary industries servicing the sector (innovation effect). - Productivity-enhancing effects of any increased government spending (e.g. post-secondary education and R&D) financed by greater revenues from the oil and gas sector (government resources effect); - Increased competition through a growing and more dynamic economy fuelled by the oil and gas sector, which may induce firms to improve productivity (aggregate demand effect); - Increased capacity utilization in non-oil and gas industries arising from greater level of economic activity related to purchases of capital and intermediate inputs by the oil and gas sector as well as the purchase of final goods and services from the incomes generated income in the oil and gas sector.
-This increased demand and output leads to higher productivity growth through the spreading of overhead costs, less labour hoarding, and more economies of scale and scope (Li and Rao, 2013) (aggregate demand effect);
+- Increased human capital investment due to the higher returns in skilled occupations in the oil and gas sector and in other sectors benefiting from increased economic activity of the oil and gas sector; - Creation of an innovation cluster around the oil and gas sector, leading to productivity advances in ancillary industries servicing the sector; - Productivity-enhancing effects of any increased government spending (e.g., postsecondary education and R&D) financed by greater revenues from the oil and gas sector; - Increased competition through a growing and more dynamic economy fuelled by the oil and gas sector, which may induce firms to improve productivity; and - Increased capacity utilization in non-oil and gas industries arising from a greater level of economic activity related to purchases of capital and intermediate inputs by the oil and gas sector as well as the purchase of final goods and services from the incomes generated in the oil and gas sector.
+This increased demand and output leads to higher productivity growth through the spreading of overhead costs, less labour hoarding, and more economies of scale and scope.